hycer22/FEND-restaurant-review/README.md

 # Installation

-* Clone the git or download the file.
+* Clone the repository or download the files.
 * Make sure Python is installed on your computer.
 * With python 2.x, run the server with `python -m SimpleHTTPServer 8000`.
 * With python 3.x, run the server with `python3 -m http.server 8000`.